pi-star-2025/pi_star/rock_candy.md

 If you solve a challenge, which is rare, you then get a crater on the moon.
 Certain 8/5/3 magic becomes associated with you, and even with your whole "race" and "species".
 For example monkeys as animals won challenges for humans to become a standing species.
 Even then in future lives, you can feel holiness from these craters.

 To connect with your own human third-eye crater, you can channel this 3.1415 knowledge.

-And you can reference water from your deep pelvis, which creates free water via the moon like oceans.
-Also saliva in the mouth can do this.
+The water most like 14 is tears in the eyes, which feel alive bc the water is "sharing".

 Then you can refernece the 15 of the broca's area, a device in the left ear, or the 15 in the umbilical chord belly button which have very precise references to the earth vs moon in the bone (one is dim, one is candy bright).
 These 15 devices help the mind know whether air should stay or go.
 When it thinks you are like "the earth", the air pushes inside your ears and inside of you.
 When it thinks you are like "the moon", the air screams to leave you, and all wavelengths are smaller.